January 2019 Newsletter

 Let us go back in our minds, my readers, fifteen centuries, and try to make a comparison between a New Year’s dinner in the years 355 to 360, and a similar dinner in 1890.
 Let us seek out the same good and kind Julian, when he lived in the palace of Thermae, which is known today as the Hotel de Cluny—or what is left of it.
 Do you see him, this great general, at his dinner, surrounded by his soldiers whom he loves better than anyone else in the world outside of his gods, and who idolize him!
 It is the first of January and they are celebrating the day of Janus in two days, and on the third of January, they will render a similar homage to Isis, patroness of the good city of Lutetia Parisiorum.
 Since those days, the virgin-mother of ancient Egypt was rebaptized as Geneviève, and this Saint and Martyr has remained the patroness of the good city of Paris—true symbol of a false nose furnished by Rome for the Christian world.
 We see neither knives nor forks, neither silver nor porcelain of Sèvres, at that imperial table, not even a napkin; but the meats and other foods which the guests consume with so much appetite do not have to be inspected under the microscope of chemists attached to public health offices.
 What they ate on their New Year’s Day could be eaten with safety and with advantage (except for the doctors) at the dinners on the first of the year 1890.
 If given a choice, we would definitely not choose the gala dinner of the first of the year of grace 1890, at Paris, but the one of a thousand years ago, at Lutetia.
 A case of barbarian taste, don’t you see!
 A ridiculous and baroque preference, according to the opinion of the majority, for natural in the fourth century, attracts us infinitely more than the false noses and the artificiality of everything in the nineteenth century.

 We start the year with a number of talks in the month of January which may be of special interest to members.
 Indeed, these talks are restricted to members and are given only once a year, normally in January, if only for the benefit of new members.
-The talks which include computer-based illustrations are continually being updated either with additional information, graphics or pictures as they become available.
 All earnest members and students of theosophy will find these talks both interesting and useful.
 Those who have attended these talks previously may find it worthwhile to refresh their memory and see if anything new has been added and also so that they may be better equipped to do their part in spreading the theosophical teachings!

 Another annual talk which is intended exclusively for members is The Occult Hierarchy.
 As students of theosophy, we know that just as there are many below us climbing the ladder of evolution, there are also many above us, way ahead of the mass of humanity, who have achieved perfection—the Adepts.
 We also know that amid the seeming chaos in the world, there is perfect law and order supervised by the Inner Government of the World.
 In this talk we learn about the quest for perfection and the august fraternity of humanity who have reached the other shore—The Masters and The Path.
-This talk is scheduled for 13 January 2018.
+This talk is scheduled for 12 January.
 Don’t miss it if you are a student of occultism.
+Related to this subject is An Overview of the Mahatma Letters on 19 January.
+One of the greatest sources of theosophical teachings comes from the Mahatma Letters.
+Students have studied and are greatly inspired by the Mahatma Letters.

-To commemorate this momentous occasion , we are gathering together on Saturday, 20 January, 2018, to have an anniversary bash.
+To commemorate this momentous occasion, we are gathering together on Saturday, 26 January, 2019, to have an anniversary bash.
 On this day, we shall remind ourselves of the Purpose of the Theosophical Society and reaffirm our dedication to it.

 This is one of our most important days in the year.
 Do come and join the merriment and rejoice together.
-Remember , it will be on Saturday, 20 January 2018 at 5 p.m.
+Remember, it will be on Saturday, 26 January 2019 at 4:30 p.m.
 Kindly note that these annual programmes are for members only.